 Home visits take place based on the child's age.
 Families may receive three prenatal visits.
 After the child's birth, families receive visits weekly until the child is 6 weeks old, every 2 weeks until the child is 12 weeks old, every 3 weeks until the child is 6 months old, every 6 weeks until the child is 12 months old, and every 2 months until the child is 2 years old.
-MECSH recommends families initiate services prenatally, but allows for families to enroll until the child is 2 months old.
+MECSH recommends families initiate services prenatally, but allows families to enroll up to 8 weeks after the child is discharged from the hospital.